Skip to main content

 What if my project is notifiable?

 The Site Book checks your project automatically based on duration and headcount.
-If your job exceeds 30 working days with more than 20 workers, or 500 person-days, we flag it and your F10 HSE notification is pre-filled from your project data.
+If your job lasts more than 30 working days with more than 20 workers, or exceeds 500 person-days, we flag it and your F10 HSE notification is pre-filled from your project data.
 Review it and submit — no forms, no guesswork.

 Can the principal designer see my CPP?